bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/a/AssessmentFrequency_3Y5J0kLVfDHfMH8$QTwre7/Documentation.md

-Indicates how often the equipment is assessed, to have a clear estimation on its working state, based on which the maintenance staff can decide whether it requires maintenance or requires to be updated or replaced.
+Indicates how often the equipment is assessed to have a clear estimation on its working state.
+Based on this the maintenance staff can decide whether it requires maintenance or requires to be updated or replaced.